The scenery is picturesque – a wriggling green blanket of grass as if covering a giggle of children.

 They were simple times …

 … living above the grocery store my parents bought in Dursley, England (a huge contrast from what I’d been used to in Africa – large house, swimming pool, servants and parties).
-Our meals were plucked from the shop freezer – ‘Findus’ faggots or ‘Birds Eye’ fish-fingers or a tin of ‘Frey Bentos’ Steak and Kidney pie – quite unlike the formal dinners we had in Zambia where we rang the bell to let our chef know we were ready to be served.
+Our meals were plucked from the shop freezer – ‘Findus’ meat balls or ‘Birds Eye’ fish-fingers or a tin of ‘Frey Bentos’ Steak and Kidney pie – quite unlike the formal dinners we had in Zambia where we rang the bell to let our chef know we were ready to be served.

-It took a while to be accepted by the village children, who were suspicious of foreigners, but eventually I made friends, started playing the flute and was happy at school.
+It took a while to be accepted by the village children, suspicious of foreigners, but eventually I made friends, started playing the flute and was happy at school.
 I transitioned from a child into the first flush of womanhood.

 On cloud 9 – looking down with my future mapped out before me.